AureliusEth/NikaTest/referral-service/README.md

 # Password: postgres

 # 3. Set up environment variables
-cp .env.example .env
-# Edit .env with your configuration (see below)
+# The .env file is already included in the repository with all necessary configuration

 # 4. Set up database
 npx prisma migrate dev